This might also interest you

 - Operational efficiency

 KLM is implementing a range of operational measures.
 We are reducing aircraft weight, making more optimal use of the airspace, and are training our pilots to use the most fuel-efficient procedures.
 Safety, of course, always takes priority.
-Examples of on-board weight-reduction measures include lighter cargo nets and catering trolleys, the replacement of newspapers with a KLM Media App, and iPads for crew documents.
+Examples of on-board weight-reduction measures include lighter cargo nets and catering trolleys, and iPads for crew documents.

 - Air traffic management